Sergei Rachmaninoff: 1873–1885: Ancestry and early years

-Moscow Conservatory and first compositions: 1885–1894
+1885–1894: Moscow Conservatory and first compositions

-In the autumn of 1885, Rachmaninoff moved in with Zverev and stayed for almost four years, during which he befriended fellow pupil Alexander Scriabin.
-After two years of tuition, the fifteen year old Rachmaninoff was awarded a Rubinstein scholarship, and graduated from the lower division of the Conservatory to become a pupil of Siloti in advanced piano, Sergei Taneyev in counterpoint, and Anton Arensky in free composition.
+In the autumn of 1885, Rachmaninoff moved in with Zverev, as was customary at the time, and stayed there for almost four years.
+During this time, he befriended fellow pupil Alexander Scriabin.
+While living in Zverev's home, Rachmaninoff shared a bedroom with three other students, and took turns practicing the piano for three hours each day.
+After two years of study, the fifteen-year-old Rachmaninoff was awarded a Rubinstein scholarship, and graduated from the lower division of the Conservatory.
+He then became a pupil of Siloti for advanced piano, studied counterpoint under Sergei Taneyev, and learned free composition from Anton Arensky.
 In 1889, a rift formed between Rachmaninoff and Zverev, now his adviser, after Zverev turned down the composer's request for assistance in renting a piano and greater privacy to compose.
-Zverev, who believed composition was a waste for talented pianists, refused to speak to Rachmaninoff for some time and organised for him to live with his uncle and aunt Satin and their family in Moscow.
+Zverev, who believed composition was a waste for talented pianists, refused to speak to Rachmaninoff for some time and arranged for him to live with the Satin family (Rachmaninoff's aunt, uncle, and their children) in Moscow.
 Rachmaninoff then found his first romance in Vera, the youngest daughter of the neighbouring Skalon family, but her mother objected and forbade Rachmaninoff to write to her, leaving him to correspond with her older sister Natalia.
 It is from these letters that many of Rachmaninoff's earliest compositions can be traced.